-Kicking off our series on responsible coffee, here we reveal how we source our speciality coffees for our range of Blue Goose compostable coffee pods.
+Kicking off our series on responsible coffee, here we share how we source our speciality coffees for our range of compostable coffee pods as well as our ground and whole bean formats.

 To be frank, the world of coffee can be a treacherous space.
 Fraught with issues like human exploitation, farming practices that are detrimental to the soil and chemical decaffeination.
 If you're not careful, your morning cup of coffee could be supporting a barrage of irresponsible practices.
 But there is a way to escape all these negatives and enjoy coffee that has a much smaller, kinder footprint on the planet.